 - Cortisol - Also known as the stress hormone, is responsible for aiding us in adapting to stressful situations.
 It's also responsible for helping us wake up in the morning.

-- Testosterone – The main male sex hormone is responsible for puberty, the formation of testes and prostate, facial hair and muscle growth.
+- Testosterone - The main male sex hormone is responsible for puberty, the formation of the testes and prostate, facial hair, and muscle growth.

 This is a big one and different for every woman.
 From 2012-2018 I didn't really know what normal was in terms of hormones.
 I had two kids and breastfed almost continuously during that time.
 It was a wonderful but very challenging time.
 I've spent these years primarily in estrogen dominance, which is the root cause of many of the symptoms described below.

-- Gut health – the environment of the gut, which is primarily made up of bacteria which can affect ghrelin, the hunger hormone.
+- Gut health - the environment of the gut, which is primarily made up of bacteria that can affect ghrelin, the hunger hormone.

-- Chemical overload – we are exposed to a myriad chemicals that even 50 years ago did not exist.
-Everything from our shampoo to our makeup to the fillings in our mouth, can impact hormone imbalance.
+- Chemical overload - we are exposed to a myriad of chemicals that even 50 years ago did not exist.
+Everything from our shampoo to our makeup to the fillings in our mouths can impact hormone imbalance.

-- Lack of sleep – Sleep deprivation has been associated with numerous metabolic disturbances, including insulin sensitivity, cortisol overload, and decreased level of leptin, which is responsible for inhibiting hunger.
+- Lack of sleep - Sleep deprivation has been associated with numerous metabolic disturbances, including insulin sensitivity, cortisol overload, and decreased levels of leptin, which is responsible for inhibiting hunger.

-- Inflammation – This thorough review highlights the effects of inflammation on the endocrine system and how it impacts every metabolic aspect of the body leading to horm.
+- Inflammation - This thorough review highlights the effects of inflammation on the endocrine system and how it impacts every metabolic aspect of the body leading to hormonal imbalance.

-- Obesity – While an under-active thyroid can be a cause of obesity, so can defects in ghrelin (hormone that increases appetite) and leptin (hormone that reduces appetite).
+- Obesity - While an under-active thyroid can be a cause of obesity, so can defects in ghrelin (a hormone that increases appetite) and leptin (a hormone that reduces appetite).

 - Chronic stress - When the body is under chronic stress, it actually converts (through several processes) the sex hormone progesterone into cortisol, which keeps the body under constant stress, even when in a seemingly relaxed state.

-- Diabetes – Insulin isn’t the only hormone that’s affected by diabetes.
-Adrenaline, cortisol, amyline and growth hormone all play a role.
+- Diabetes - Insulin isn't the only hormone that's affected by diabetes.
+Adrenaline, cortisol, amylin, and growth hormones all play a role.